2008

 The federal budget surplus for fiscal year 1998 was $69.2 billion, 1999 was $122.7 billion, and 2000 was $230 billion.
 After the back-to-back surpluses of 98 and 99, the first since 1957, the government claimed to pay down $138 billion in national debt.
 But the proof is absent according to the annual debt accumulation figures below.

 If we accumulated $400 billion dollar budget surplus the balance of the National Debt should have been $5,525,793,008,897 at the end of fiscal 2000 instead of $5.674.178.209,886 a difference of 148,384,200,989 a net gain of the National Debt of $148,385,200,989 in a time of healthy budget surplus.
-This shell game of public proclamations and contradicted by the governmentÕs own accounting must stop.
-Most folks donÕt have the knowledge or inclination to research for the truth and have no idea when to call bull hockey.
+This shell game of public proclamations and contradicted by the government’s own accounting must stop.
+Most folks don’t have the knowledge or inclination to research for the truth and have no idea when to call bull hockey.

 By eliminating the National Debt, we could reduce the needed tax revenue by 36%.
 The 36% we are paying now buys us no infrastructure, socialism programs or anything else.
 It just pays for our failure to live within our means.
-Or to put it another way, our leaders failure at temptation to use your money for give away pork programs during their campaign promises in their effort to influence elections in their favor.
+Or to put it another way, our leaders failure at temptation to use your money for give away pork barrel programs during their campaign promises in their effort to influence elections in their favor.
 We all want our piece of pork, but our children are paying a terrible price for it.

-In 1999 I was against tax cuts because the economy was good and I wanted our surplus to go towards National Debt elimination.
+In 1999 I was against the tax cuts proposed because the economy was good and I wanted our surplus to go towards National Debt elimination.
 All the problems of the new millennium ushered in a new dynamic.
-At first I was skeptical of George BushÕs Tax cut scheme but the proof is in the pudding.
-Despite war, natural disaster, Medicare drug benefits, creation of the Department of Homeland Security and Transportation Security Administration, stock market fraud and the irrational exuberance that led to the popping of the Dot Com bubble our economy in 10/2006 has the Dow Jones Industrial Average setting new records, in 2002 the Dow was down to 7100 points and now it is pushing 12,000.
-Unemployment in most states is negligible and our budget deficit is half of what it was a few short years ago and dropping all of the time.
-GWB has sold me on the merit of tax cuts; they inarguably can increase revenue to the National Treasury due to increased corporate profits and individuals choosing to sell assets at times of advantageous capitol gains tax rates that donÕt discouraging the selling of stocks, bonds and real property.
+At first I was skeptical of George Bush’s Tax cut scheme but the proof is in the pudding.
+Despite war, natural disaster, Medicare drug benefits, creation of the Department of Homeland Security and Transportation Security Administration, stock market fraud and the irrational exuberance that led to the popping of the Dot-Com bubble our economy.
+In 2000 the dot-com boom popped and tax revenue to the treasury dropped from $2,025.5 trillion to 1,991.4, George Bush’s baseline for 2001.
+Then 911 insulted tax revenue even more dropping to $1,782-trillion by 2003 the Bush passed his tax cuts and revenue climbed to $2,568 trillion by 2007, a $786 billion increase from the 2003 low because of the tax cuts.

 The best thing to do with our budget surpluses of the future is to pay down our National Debt.
 After removing this elephant from our living room we will be healthier as a nation, and we will have a better ability to address our remaining financial problems, and budgetary needs.